 Once you’ve invested money and often years of your life into braces, your orthodontist may recommend you wear a retainer to keep your teeth from shifting.

-However, a retainer comes with responsibility.
-If you don’t keep your dental retainer clean, you could be putting more than plastic or metal into your mouth every day.
-Studies show that more than 50% of retainers can contain several harmful microbes not normally found in the mouth.
+However, dental retainers come with responsibility.
+If you don’t keep your retainer clean, you could be putting more than plastic or metal into your mouth every day.
+Studies show that more than 50% of dental retainers can contain several harmful microbes not normally found in the mouth.

 What Germs Are on My Retainer?

 A research team from the Eastman Dental Institute at University College London recently found that insufficient cleaning of dental retainers caused excessive germ buildup, which could easily transfer the microbes to the oral cavity.
 They took samples from the mouths of people who don’t wear retainers and also from those who wear the most popular types of dental retainers.

 Everyone’s mouth contains hundreds of different bacteria, many of which are actually beneficial, but researchers were looking for two germs in particular that are not normally found in the mouth:

 - Staphylococcus (Staph infection)

 They found these microbes in more than 50% of retainer wearers—not only on the retainers themselves, but also on the wearers’ tongues and inner cheeks.